learningdebunked/SystemDesignFundamentals/README.md

   ![Screen Shot 2022-08-04 at 3 05 38 PM](https://user-images.githubusercontent.com/7702406/182960820-c9f80b82-fdfa-4e7c-9e2f-32317fde7217.png)

+**Rebalancing**
+               ** Process of moving load from one node in the cluster to another is called rebalancing ** Rebalancing strategies:
+                             ** Hash Mod N : Not recommended ** Fixed number of partitions :
+                                   ** Create many more partitions than there are nodes and assign several partitions to each node
+                                   ** Best performance is achieved when the size of the partition is just right , neither too big nor too small
+                             ** Dynamic partitioning :

 **Latency**

    ** If you've users around the world , you might want to have servers at various locations world wide so that each user can be served from a data center